willmartian/hdot/packages/plugins/validate/README.md

 setPlugins(h, [validate]);

-h.div.id('my id')();
+h.div.id("my id")();
 // ---> Error: 'my id' is not a valid DOMID.
 ```

 ## Disabling in Production

 If you running hdot in the browser, this plugin should typically not be used in production.
 Doing so will increase your bundle size.

 If your build environment supports `NODE_ENV`, you might do the following: